 When a website already has dark mode enabled, Dark Reader can make things look a little wonky so being able to disable it by website is useful.
 You can also adjust the brightness and contrast from the toolbar menu.
 You can also switch from Dynamic to Filter mode; Dynamic seems to give the best results.

 I’ve been using Dark Reader for a few weeks now, and it works very well, but it’s also not perfect.
 As I mentioned, some sites already have dark mode enabled, and Dark Reader still changes that website’s colors.
 If you don’t know that site has dark mode enabled, the site may look a bit off.
 It’s not a huge deal cause you can toggle it off and check to see if that’s the issue.

-Another problem I have had with Dark Reader is it has occasionally farted out on me and doesn’t allow access to the menu.
+Another problem with Dark Reader is that it has occasionally farted out on me and doesn’t allow access to the menu.
 In this case, I go to Safari extensions in preferences and toggle it off and back on.
-Then I can get back to normal.
-Mostly minor annoyances for me.
+Then I can get back to normal—mostly minor annoyances for me.

 You can find Dark Reader on the Mac AppStore, it does have a small cost, but it is worth it to me.
 Dark Reader also does not collect any personal data, which is a plus.